BraedonWooding/msal-vue/README.md

 yarn add msal-vue
 ```

+> We support both Vue2 & Vue3 through the library [vue-demi](https://github.com/vueuse/vue-demi), so there is no code changes required to support either.

 ## Usage

+### Vue2

 ```ts
 import { MsalPlugin } from 'msal-vue'

 Vue.use(MsalPlugin, {
     auth: {
         clientId: '<client id>',